← Back to Home

 Consider how some well-known movie lines have shifted in collective memory:

-These shifts feel symbolic.
-As a human race once plagued by violence, lies, jealousy, and the deadly sins, we truly had a problem — a very big one.
+These shifts can feel symbolic.
+As a human race once plagued by violence, deception, and division, we truly had a problem — a very big one.

 The most discussed biblical change remains Isaiah 11:6: